alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 You must have a licence to supply anything on the UK strategic export control lists to someone based outside the UK, unless:

-* you're exporting dual use items to some EU countries
+* you're exporting dual use items to some EU countries or the Channel Islands
 * you're exporting goods owned by the Ministry of Defence

 ### Exporting dual use items to EU countries